 Clever jiu-jitsu fighters invited the guard pulling to scale up their gameplay and conserve energy.
 This is because takedowns require a lot of energy and are occasionally ineffective or unexpected.

 As a result, guard pullers don’t bother fighting for a takedown or throw.
 Instead, they begin their game by pulling guard and playing from the bottom.
-Many of the best grapplers, most notably the Miyao brothers, have followed this fantastic tactic.
+Many of the best grapplers, notably the Miyao brothers, have followed this fantastic tactic.

 Is It Good to Pull the Guard in Jiu-Jitsu?